jensmeindertsma/remark/README.md

 ## About

 I built this project with Remix, an awesome React meta-framework.
 I also used Prisma as a database client, and wrote the code in TypeScript.
 The design is implemented using TailwindCSS, this was my first time using it.
 This application runs in production on [remark.jensmeindertsma.com](https://remark.jensmeindertsma.com/).
-Every commit goes through a CI process and if all checks pass the changes are automatically deployed to the Droplet running Dokku.
+Every commit goes through a CI process and if all checks pass the changes are automatically deployed to the Droplet running Dokku. change

 ## Setting up